This question crops up a lot: is Ancestry owned by Mormons? The answer is no.

 In 2016, significant equity was taken by two private equity funds, Silver Lake and GIC.
 The latter may have a more anonymous moniker, but it used to be called the Government of Singapore Investment Corporation.
 And yes, GIC is still owned by the Singapore government.

 In 2020, the ownership structure changed once again.
 This time, Blackstone is the massive private equity firm.
-And unlike previous structures of joint equity, Blackstone has bought out Ancestry lock, stock, and barrel.
+And unlike previous structures of joint equity, Blackstone has bought a majority stake in Ancestry.

 Who Founded Ancestry?